jayteetk/pages/_posts/2019-08-01-dashboarding.markdown

 date: 2019-08-01 13:32:20 +0800
 description: Creating Dashboards for Intuitive use # Add post description (optional)
 img: network-head.jpg # Add image post (optional)
-tags: [Dashboards, Neo4J, JS]
+tags: [Dashboards, Neo4J, JS, Enron]
 ---

 ## Dashboards
 Data science and analytics are interesting - but can be made more interesting through visualizations.
+The banner picture above by the way, is from Ne4J.
+I have not included too much of the use in these posts as the main purpose would be to compute degree and eigenvector values.
+Additionally, under "Extent of Network" section below we have queried this data using [py2neo v3](https://py2neo.org/v3/) and was able to pull n4j database from our notebook.
+You can check out my github for more details!

-Enter dashboarding.
+### Enter dashboarding.
 While this is a work in progress, as part of the deliverables (to myself) it is definitely worth while to create tools to enable dashboards.
 Eventually, I strive to host this online just so that we can play around with various variables.